The Morning Sydney Wins You Over: A Week Between Harbour and Surf

 Manly Beach at Golden Hour

 Manly is Bondi's more relaxed sibling.
 Less scene, more surf.
-I walked The Corso from the ferry wharf to the ocean beach in 5 minutes, bought fish and chips from Manly Fish Market, and ate them on the sand while the sun dropped behind the Norfolk pines.
+Walk The Corso from the ferry wharf to the ocean beach in 5 minutes, buy fish and chips from Manly Fish Market, and eat them on the sand while the sun drops behind the Norfolk pines.

 The Manly to Spit Bridge walk (10 km, 3-4 hours) through Sydney Harbour National Park passes Aboriginal rock engravings, secluded beaches like Reef Beach, and harbour coves that feel impossibly remote for being inside a city of 5.4 million people.
-I did it the next morning and it was the highlight of my trip.
+Do it in the morning and it may well be the highlight of the trip.
 Bring water and snacks.

 The Blue Mountains

 The Three Sisters rock formation at Echo Point is free to see and genuinely impressive — massive sandstone pillars above the Jamison Valley, blue with eucalyptus haze.
-Scenic World (AUD $50 unlimited rides) has the world's steepest railway and a glass-bottom cable car that I'd recommend to anyone who isn't me, because I spent the entire crossing looking at the ceiling.
+Scenic World (AUD $50 unlimited rides) has the world's steepest railway and a glass-bottom cable car that thrills anyone with a head for heights — and gives everyone else a reason to study the ceiling on the crossing.

 Lunch at The Yellow Deli in Katoomba — a hobbit-like cafe in a heritage building.
 Sandwiches and herbal teas, AUD $15-20.
 The kind of place that makes you want to move to a mountain town.